-Should you buy iPhone insurance?
+Is it worth getting iPhone insurance?
 If you're worried about losing or damaging your iPhone, you're probably wondering just that.
-Here, we've got expert advice on the different iPhone insurance options and how to find the best insurance deal to suit you.
+In this article, we compare different iPhone insurance options and advice you on how to find the best insurance deal to suit your needs.

-Apple's iPhones feature a stunning glass design that adds a whole new level of risk, particularly when you consider how high the price tags are (up to £1,149!).
+Apple's iPhones feature a stunning glass design that adds a whole new level of risk, particularly when you consider how high the price tags are (up to £1,499/$1,499 for the 512GB iPhone 11 Pro Max!).
 So now, there's even more reason to buy iPhone insurance.
-Our poll currently suggests that only 17% of you have iPhone insurance, but we wouldn't be surprised to see that figure rise as the new iPhones make their way into the hands of consumers.
+Our recent reader poll suggests that only 22% of you have iPhone insurance, but we wouldn't be surprised to see that figure rise with demand for the iPhone 11 and 11 Pro.

 Consider the different types of cover

 Before taking out a policy you need to think about how you use your iPhone, its value, and the risks.
 Most policies will cover for liquid, damage, and theft.
 It's also worth considering add-ons such as worldwide cover and phone replacement service (some insurers take longer than others), and the amount you're willing to pay.